Working for Families payments

 If something changes, either in your family or with your income, your entitlement might also change — you need to tell IR as soon as possible.

 If you underestimate your income

-If you choose weekly or fortnightly payments and you underestimate your income, you’ll be overpaid and have to pay the extra money back after you’ve had your tax assessment for the year.
+If you choose weekly or fortnightly payments and you underestimate your income, you’ll be overpaid and have to pay the extra money back after you have had your tax assessment for the year.

 If you talk to IR, they may be able to work out a payment plan for you.

 You’ll be charged penalties and interest on any late repayments.